 Careers Information Advice Guidance is a significant part of the school’s provision, helping students make effective decisions and choices about their future career plans and next steps, especially at post-16 and post-18.
-CIAG is delivered to all students through a variety of methods.
-This includes Personal Development lessons for Years 7–11, and bespoke CIAG lessons for sixth form students.
-There are also opportunities for universities and approved training, apprenticeship and vocational education providers to speak to students through assemblies and other key CIAG events that are held throughout the school year.
+CIAG is primarily delivered to students via fortnightly Personal Development lessons (weekly for y13).
+There are also opportunities for universities and approved training, apprenticeship, and vocational education providers to speak to students through assemblies, KS5 Student Development afternoons and other key CIAG events that are held throughout the school year.

-The delivery of the careers programme for students in Years 7-11 is done mainly through Personal Development lessons.
-Other vehicles are form tutor time, year group and KS assemblies, external visitors such as employers and guest speakers, curriculum, Careers Fair, employability interviews and advisory meetings.
+The delivery of the careers programme is done mainly through Personal Development lessons.
+Other vehicles are form tutor time, year group and KS assemblies, external visitors such as employers and guest speakers, curriculum, Careers Fair, employability interviews, and advisory meetings.

-For further information or to access a number of careers websites please click here.
+To access a number of careers websites for both students and parents/carers, please click here.

 To view our provider access policy please click here.

 Final destinations for University places can be found here.